-NOTE: If using an optional battery pack that is different than what the unit was shipped from the factory with, the battery life indicator will be inaccurate unless the dip switch settings are set to the correct battery type being used.
+NOTE: If using an optional battery pack from what the unit was shipped from the factory with, the battery life indicator will be inaccurate unless the dip switch settings are set to the correct battery type being used.
 See Section 3.1.3 for details to properly set the dip switches.